shabie/deployment-webhook/README.md

 # deployment-webhook

 ## This is a Simple Container Deployment Controller based on https://github.com/Praisebetoscience/dockerhub-webhook.
 It implements a Flask Webserver waiting for Docker Hub web hook called after Image is pushed to a repository.
 Shell script is executed after web hook call is received.

+**This is an Educational Example, never meant to be used in Production.
+There is NO WARRANTY for the Code.**

 Web hook URL has a form:

 ```
 http://<your-domain>:<port>/hubhook?key=<APIKEY>